AUAP/AP2018/class09/class09.md

 -Add search engine -> Put something in “Sites to search” (e.g http://www.google.com) and “Name of the search engine” (e.g miniEx9) -> Click ‘create’; “Details” with ‘Search Engine ID’
 - Copy the ID (that is the cx) and paste on your program > line 8.

-4. Settings in the control panel:
+4. Settings on the control panel:
 - select “search the entire web but emphasize included sites”
 - Make sure the “Image Search” is ON > click update